Suntory Beverage & Food Europe

 Our environmental, social and corporate governance agenda is hugely important to us.
 We work towards the group’s global vision of ‘Growing for Good’; Doing the right thing by people and the planet as we produce, market and sell our drinks.

-The sustainable work that we do is anchored by four key pillars; our drinks, our resources, our society and ourselves, that all reinforce the UN’s Sustainable Development Goals; a blueprint to achieve a better and more sustainable future for all.
+The sustainable work that we do is anchored by four key pillars; our resources, our drinks, our people and society, that all reinforce the UN’s Sustainable Development Goals; a blueprint to achieve a better and more sustainable future for all.

 By managing the impacts and issues in these areas through ambitious targets that are clear and measurable, and by forging leadership we seek to deliver harmony with our consumers, customers and with our own employees while respecting always our natural world.
 Our framework of responsibility and leadership will drive us forward, guide and inspire us.
 It will help make our ambitious and exciting vision of Growing for Good a reality.

 Water is the main ingredient of all of our products and in many ways the origins of our business.
 It is also our Purpose as a business “Mizu To Ikiru”.
 That is why we believe we have a role to play in protecting this commodity, in encouraging sustainable water management for next generations.

 We have an ambition to reduce water at our production plants by 20% by 2030 and we are on track to achieve this.
 We invest in a number of water reduction and water reuse initiatives across our factories, and share best practice in order to be as efficient in our water use as possible.
 Our factory in Toledo has made great progress and has already reduced water use by 5% as of 2017, with great ideas to reach 20% reduction within the next two years.

 In January 2020, the UK invested £13million in a new high-speed filling line.
 This line uses 40% less energy and water and directly contributes to our goals of using less resources.